asugai/asugai.github.io/_posts/2014-11-26-setting-up-a-new-mac.markdown

 ####RIP - Macbook Pro

-After 2 years of running it ragged and keeping the fans at full blast just so it wouldn't overheat, the stress caught up with my little Late 2011 Macbook Pro.
+After 2 years of running it ragged and keeping the fans at full blast just so it wouldn't overheat, the stress caught up with my little Late 2011 Macbook Pro

 ####A New Hope